pucheng-tan/WordFlow-wiki/Meetings/Tutorial-Meeting-4.md

 ## Agenda

-1. Go over status of each component (5 min)
+1. Go over status of each component of Milestone 2 (5 min)
 2. Discuss what to get done for Thursday
 3. Assign Interaction Diagrams if ready to do at end of meeting